-- No effect on rates collected for non-pool owners - Targeted rates in this case are more efficient than periodic user fees - Accountable and transparent in terms of the service paid for
+- A targeted rate of \$58.33 per year is introduced to fund private pool inspections. - Impact on all rate types: No effect on rates collected for non-pool owners.
+Targeted rates in this case are more efficient than periodic user fees while still remaining accountable and transparent in terms of the service paid for. - Impact on debt: No effect on debt.